treehouses/treehouses.github.io/pages/vi/orientation.md

 * Check Gitter interns room and your Gitter private messages.
 * Join the [OLE Google Hangouts session](http://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
 * Review any issues or pull requests that have been added or changed on [treehouses.io](https://github.com/treehouses/treehouses.github.io) since last time you reviewed.
-* Work on your issues and write in intern chat any time you run into problems.
+* Work on your issues and write in the intern chat any time you run into problems.
 * Make pull requests as early as possible so you can get feedback as you work.
 * Try to close issues using some of the following keywords and variations of them in the headings: `close`, `fix` and `resolve`.
 [Closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)